Answered! Jump to accepted answer.

 In my last post, I was concerned about the use of t’ before a.
 Should it not be s’?

-This relates to:Où = where AND when (relative pronouns) -
+This question relates to:French lesson "Où = where AND when (relative pronouns)"

 Kwiziq language super star

 it is "l'année... a beaucoup plu à toi", so the 'te' is used.

 I can understand your confusion.
 It comes from the fact that two verbs have the same participle:

 pleuvoir -- plu: to rainplaire (à quelqu'un) -- plu: to please

 "Cela m'a plu" doesnt mean "that has me rained" but rather "I liked that."
 (Literally: that pleased me).

 This is quite a complex sentence :)

 “L’année où tu as vécu en France t’a beaucoup plu."

 Here, as Chris said, it's the verb plaire in Le Passé Composé.